Unseen Object Amodal Instance Segmentation via Hierarchical Occlusion Modeling: Unseen Object Amodal Instance Segmentation

 \subsection{UOAIS-Net}

 \textbf{Overview.} UOAIS-Net consists of (1) an RGB-D fusion backbone and (2) an HOM Head (Fig. \ref{fig:model}).
 From an input RGB-D image $\mathcal{I}$, the RGB-D fusion backbone with a feature pyramid network (FPN) \cite{seferbekov2018feature} extracts an RGB-D FPN feature.
 Next, the region proposal network (RPN) \cite{ren2015faster} proposes possible object regions and the RoIAlign layer crops an RoI RGB-D FPN feature ($F_{RoI}^{S}$) size of $7\times 7\times Q$.
 Then, the bounding box branch in the HOM Head performs a box regression and foreground classification.
-For positive RoIs, the HOM Head extracts an RoI feature ($F_{RoI}^{L}$) with dimensions of $14\times 14\times Q$ from the RGB-D FPN feature and predicts a visible mask $\mathcal{V}$, amodal mask $\mathcal{A}$, and occlusion $\mathcal{O}$ hierarchically for each RoI via the HF module. $Q$ is the number of channels.
+For positive RoIs, the HOM Head extracts an RoI RGB-D FPN feature ($F_{RoI}^{L}$) with dimensions of $14\times 14\times Q$ and predicts a visible mask $\mathcal{V}$, amodal mask $\mathcal{A}$, and occlusion $\mathcal{O}$ hierarchically for each RoI via the HF module. $Q$ is the number of channels.

 \textbf{Sim2Real Transfer.} To generalize over unseen objects of various shapes and textures, our model is trained via Sim2Real transfer; trains a model on large synthetic data and then applies it to real clutter scenes.
-In this scheme, the domain gap between simulation and real scenes greatly affects the performance of the model \cite{kim2020acceleration, xie2021unseen}.
+In this scheme, the domain gap between simulation and real scenes greatly affects the model performance \cite{kim2021acceleration, xie2021unseen}.
 While depth shows a reasonable performance against the Sim2Real transfer \cite{mahler2019learning, danielczuk2019segmenting, back2020segmenting}, training with only the non-photorealistic RGB is often insufficient to segment the real object instances \cite{xie2020best, xie2021unseen}.
 To address this issue, we trained a UOAIS-Net using photo-realistic synthetic images (UOAIS-Sim in Section \ref{amodal_datasets}) so the Sim2Real gap could be significantly reduced.

 \textbf{RGB-D Fusion.} Depth provides useful 3D geometric information for recognizing the object \cite{xie2020best, xie2021unseen, back2020segmenting}, but the joint use of the RGB with depth is required to produce a precise segmentation boundary \cite{hazirbas2016fusenet, park2017rdfnet, xie2020best}, as depth is noisy especially for transparent and reflective surfaces.
 To effectively learn discriminative RGB-D features, the RGB-D fusion backbone extracts RGB and depth features with a separate ResNet-50 \cite{he2016deep} for each modality.
 Then, the RGB and depth features are fused into RGB-D features in a multiple level (C3, C4, C5) through concatenation and $1\times1$ convolution, thereby reducing the number of the channel $2Q$ to $Q$.
 Finally, RGB-D features are fed into the FPN \cite{seferbekov2018feature} and the RoIAlign layer \cite{he2017mask} and form an RGB-D FPN feature.